5 portrait lighting patterns you need to know

 Light position

-The light is positioned half way between the side and the front of your subject, so about 4 o’clock or 8 o’clock on the lighting clock cheat sheet.
+Position the light half way between the side and the front of your subject, so about 4 o’clock or 8 o’clock on the lighting clock cheat sheet.
 It’s slightly higher than the subject and shines down at a 45 degree angle.

 Rembrandt lighting with natural light